flame4592/safle/README.md

     - A managed MYSQL database

 - To maintain high availability I have gone with kubernetes , while the other options like cloud run , or docker swarm were available , kubernetes allowed me to better orchestrate my application and also to deploy the monitoring ( task 7 ) and logging stack ( task 8 ) , I can reuse kubernetes to deploy them instead of provisioning new infra .

-- To deploy monitoring stack and logging stack I have used Helm and community available charts , the settings can further be configured by using a custom values.yaml for each chart we use .

 ### Pre-requisites
 - Terraform